Blogs

 COMMENTARY / Salvador Sánchez Tapia [Brigadier General (Res.)].

-In a controversial public statement made on June 2, U.S. President Donald Trump threatened to deploy Armed Forces units to contain the riots sparked by the death of African-American George Floyd at the hands of a police officer in Minnesota, and to maintain public order if they escalate in the level of violence.
+In a controversial public statement made on June 2, U.S. President Donald Trump threatened to deploy units of the Armed Forces to contain riots sparked by the death of African-American George Floyd at the hands of a police officer in Minnesota, and to maintain public order if they escalate in the level of violence.

-Regardless of the seriousness of the event, and beyond the fact that the incident has been politicized and is being employee as a platform of expression of rejection of Trump's presidency, the possibility pointed out by the president poses an almost unprecedented challenge to civil-military relations in the United States.
+Regardless of the seriousness of the event, and beyond the fact that the incident has been politicized and is being employee as a platform for expressing rejection of Trump's presidency, the possibility raised by the president poses an almost unprecedented challenge to civil-military relations in the United States.

-Against this background, and against the backdrop of the tension between the Federation and the states, U.S. legislation has tried to limit the employment of the Armed Forces in domestic tasks.
-Thus, since 1878, the Posse Comitatus limits the possibility of employing them in the fulfillment of missions for the maintenance of public order, which it is the responsibility of the states to carry out with their means, including the National Guard.
+Against this background, and against the background of the tension between the Federation and the states, U.S. legislation has tried to limit the employment the Armed Forces in domestic tasks.
+Thus, since 1878, the Posse Comitatus limits the possibility of employing them in the fulfillment of missions for the maintenance of public order which it is the responsibility of the states to carry out with their own means, including the National Guard.

-One of the exceptions to this rule is the Insurrection Act of 1807, invoked precisely by President Trump as an argument in favor of the legality of an eventual decision of employment.
-This, despite the fact that this law has a restrictive spirit, since it requires the cooperation of the states in its application, and because it is designed for extreme cases in which the states are unable or unwilling to maintain order, circumstances that do not seem applicable to the case at hand.
+One of the exceptions to this rule is the Insurrection Act of 1807, invoked precisely by President Trump as an argument in favor of the legality of an eventual employment decision.
+This, despite the fact that this law has a restrictive spirit, since it requires the cooperation of the states in its application, and because it is designed for extreme cases in which they are unable, or unwilling, to maintain order, circumstances that do not seem applicable to the case at hand.

-The controversial nature of advertisement is attested to by the fact that voices as authoritative and so little inclined to publicly break its neutrality as that of Lieutenant General (ret.)
+The controversial nature of the advertisement is attested to by the fact that voices as authoritative and so little inclined to publicly break its neutrality as that of Lieutenant General (ret.)
 James Mattis, Secretary of Defense of the Trump Administration until his premature relief in December 2018, or that of Lieutenant General (ret.)
-Ma rtin Dempsey, head of the Joint Chiefs of Staff between 2011 and 2015, have spoken out against this , joining in this way the statements made by former presidents as disparate as those of former presidents as disparate as the former President of the United States. ) Martin Dempsey, head of the board of the Joint Chiefs of Staff between 2011 and 2015, have spoken out against this employment, thus joining the statements made by former presidents as disparate as George W. Bush or Barak Obama, or those of the Secretary of Defense himself, Mark Esper, whose position against the possibility of using the Armed Forces in this status has recently become clear.
+Martin Dempsey, head of the Joint Chiefs of Staff Board between 2011 and 2015, have spoken out against this advertisement , thus joining the statements made by former presidents as diverse as George W. Bush and George W. Bush, who have spoken out against it. ) Martin Dempsey, head of the board Chiefs of Staff between 2011 and 2015, have spoken out against this employment, joining the statements made by former presidents as diverse as George W. Bush and Barak Obama, or those of the Secretary of Defense himself, Mark Esper, whose position against the possibility of using the Armed Forces in this status has recently been made clear.

-The presidential advertisement has opened a crisis in the usually stable American civil-military relations (CMR).
-Transcending the scope of the United States, the deep-rooted question, which affects the core of CMR in a democratic state, is none other than the convenience or not of using the Armed Forces in public order or, in a broader sense, domestic tasks, and the risks associated with such a decision.
+The presidential advertisement has opened a crisis in the usually stable US civil-military relations (CMR).
+Beyond the scope of the United States, the question, of deep significance and affecting the core of CMR in a democratic state, is none other than whether or not to use the Armed Forces in public order or, in a broader sense, domestic tasks, and the risks associated with such a decision.

 In the 1990s, Michael C. Desch, one of the leading authorities in the field of CMR, identified the correlation between the missions entrusted to the Armed Forces by a state and the quality of its civil-military relations, concluding that externally oriented military missions are the most conducive to healthy CMRs, while internal missions that are not purely military are likely to generate various pathologies in such relations.